michaelmcandrew/civicrm-user-guide-gitbook/initial-set-up/installation-and-basic-set-up.md

 ### Address Settings

-CiviCRM allows you to modify the default fields for adding and editing contact and event address data.
+At **Localization > Address Settings** CiviCRM allows you to modify the default fields for adding and editing contact and event address data.
 You can also change the address field layout used for screen display and mailing labels.
 Review the out-of-the-box defaults by adding a new contact record and noting the